** Please note we are closed from 5pm on Thursday 23rd December and will reopen at 9am on Tuesday 4th January 2022**

 Open Door is a charity that offers free confidential counselling and psychotherapy to young people aged 12 up to age 24* living in Haringey.
 We provide a safe space for young people to talk through a range of issues including problems at home, school, college or work; difficulties with relationships; problems with drugs or alcohol; anger or aggression; depression or anxiety; self-harm or eating difficulties.

-* For new referrals of 23-24 year olds, we are temporarily suspending our waiting list due to high demand and funding issues.
+* Unfortunately we cannot currently accept new referrals from 23-24 year olds due to funding issues.
 This will not affect young adults already on the waiting list.
-We apologise for this and are working hard to ensure that our full service for young adults is restored as soon as possible.
+We apologise for this and are working hard to ensure that our full service for young adults is restored as soon as possible

 We recognise that young people do not all experience emotional difficulties in the same way, nor do they all need or want the same kind of help.
 Open Door is committed to developing a service which offers a range of effective, evidence-based interventions to meet the needs of young people from early adolescence to young adulthood.